 When social activist Jane Addams threw a Christmas party at the group home she had just founded in Chicago’s slums in 1889, she passed out candy to the impoverished girls who lived there.
 She was surprised when they refused.
 The girls said they worked long hours in a candy factory and couldn’t stand the sight or smell of it.

 “We discovered that for six weeks they had worked from seven in the morning until nine at night,” Addams later wrote, “and they were exhausted as well as satiated.
 The sharp consciousness of stern economic conditions was thus thrust upon us in the midst of the season of good will.”

 Factory Products Remade Life in America

-The first factories were built in the 18th century, with British textile mills that spread to the United States, a time known as the First Industrial Revolution.
-Then innovations in production line technology, materials science and industrial toolmaking made it easier to mass produce all kinds of goods that remade the American family and physical landscape.
+The first factories were built in the 18th century, with British textile mills that spread to the United States, during a time known as the First Industrial Revolution.
+Then innovations in production line technology, materials science and industrial toolmaking made it easier to mass-produce all kinds of goods that remade the American family and physical landscape.

 Factories produced sewing machines for home use, steel girders for skyscrapers and railroad tracks that cut through the plains and mountains.

 Long-distance transportation networks connected by rail, steamship and canals opened new markets for farmers, factory owners and bankers who could bring America’s natural resources to a global marketplace.
 For the first time, goods from the American heartland could be shipped long distances, eliminating the need for local bartering systems.

 Railroads were largely responsible for this great burst of economic production, according to Richard White, a Stanford history professor and author of Railroaded (2001).
 The iron chariots also changed the human and natural environment of the West, and of course, led to conflicts with Native Americans who had lived there for generations.